-The Corporation had bonds outstanding totaling \$4.0 billion as of March 31, 2008, excluding the increase in appreciated value of capital appreciation bonds.
-Approximately \$158.1 million in interest had accreted Corporation's the on outstanding capital appreciation bonds as of March 31, 2008 of \$70.1 million which has matured and been paid to investors and \$88.0 million remains accreted and not yet due.
+Excluding the increase in the appreciated value of capital appreciation bonds, the Corporation had bonds outstanding totaling \$3.8 billion as of March 31, 2009.
+As of March 31, 2009, approximately \$163.4 million in interest had accreted on the Corporation's outstanding capital appreciation bonds of which \$107.8 million has matured and been paid to investors and \$55.6 million remains accreted and not yet due.